 The word tahini is derived from the Arabic word Tahina, which means "to grind."
 Processing tahini required multiple stages of work (let alone the labor-intensive harvesting of the sesame seeds, which is entirely manual to this day).
 The sesame seeds are soaked in water to remove the kernels, then toasted and pressed between millstones to produce an oily paste.

-In modern-day cuisines, tahini is also praised for its beneficial, wholesome ingredient and is considered a healthy addition to everyone's diet.
-Packed with vitamins and minerals, it's a good source of B vitamins (B1 and B6 that participate in the energy creation process) along with important minerals such as magnesium, copper, phosphorus, manganese, iron, and zinc.
+In modern cuisines, tahini is also praised for its beneficial, wholesome ingredient and is considered a healthy addition to everyone's diet.
+Packed with vitamins and minerals, it's a good source of B vitamins (B1 and B6 that participate in the energy creation process) and important minerals such as magnesium, copper, phosphorus, manganese, iron, and zinc.
 Up to 20% of the sesame seed is a complete protein, making it a higher protein source than most nuts and seeds.

 Sesame seeds are one of the top sources of calcium, an essential mineral for nerve and muscle function and bone health.
 They contain almost triple the amount of calcium in milk per gram, making them a great addition to a vegan diet and for those sensitive to dairy.